 Do any of the following:

-Tap and use the formatting controls to customise the selection — set table headers and footers, font styles and sizes, cell data formats and more.
+Tap and use the formatting controls to customize the selection—set table headers and footers, font styles and sizes, cell data formats, and more.
 The formatting controls that appear depend on what’s selected.